 Lilies and Tropical flower care

 Upon arrival, cut 1-1.5 in. at the bottom of each stem and place in fresh water with dissolved flower food.
 Change water every other day.
-For the specific case of lilies, remove stamen to avoid stains on flowers or clothing.
+For the specific case of lilies, remove stamen (in the center of the flower) to avoid stains on flowers or clothing.
 They love water and moisture, so the following tips might come handy to preserve their beauty and maximize their vase life:

 - Tropical flowers must travel and be stored at an average temperature of 60°F

-- You will notice shredded newspaper in all of our tropical flower boxes; this newspaper is packed humid at farm level and helps maintain humidity of flowers during transportation.t
+- You will notice shredded newspaper in all of our tropical flower boxes; this newspaper is packed humid at farm level and helps maintain humidity of flowers during transportation.

 - Cut 1-1.5 in. at the bottom of each stem before placing in fresh water with flower food.